Poincar\'e Duality in abstract 6-functor formalisms: Introduction

 \begin{thm} (Theorem~\ref{thm:cohomologically-smooth-criterion}, Remark~\ref{rmk:equivalent-trace-cycle}) Let $f\colon X \to Y$ be a morphism in $\cal{C}$.
 Then $f$ is cohomologically smooth if and only if $f$ admits a trace-cycle theory $(\omega_f, \tr_f, \cl_\Delta)$. \end{thm}

-\begin{rmk} The main point of Theorem~\ref{thm:intro-cohomologically-smooth-criterion} is that it allows us to ``decategorify'' the question of Poincar\'e Duality and reduce it to the question of constructing two morphisms and verifying commutativity of two diagrams.
-In particular, one does not need to understand the categories $\cal{D}(X)$ and $\cal{D}(Y)$ itself (only maps between very specific objects). \end{rmk}
+The main point of Theorem~\ref{thm:intro-cohomologically-smooth-criterion} is that it allows us to ``decategorify'' the question of proving cohomological smoothness and reduce it to the question of constructing two morphisms and verifying commutativity of two diagrams.
+In particular, one does not need to understand the categories $\cal{D}(X)$ and $\cal{D}(Y)$ themselves, only maps between very specific objects.
+In particular, Theorem~\ref{thm:intro-cohomologically-smooth-criterion} is sufficiently strong to answer Question~\ref{question:intro-duality} in full generality: